Winners of Wege Prize 2017 Announced!

 SOMOS solution excerpt (image courtesy of Wege Prize)

 The team’s solution was informed by extensive localized research and observation.
-Team members from Kendall College of Art and Design of Ferris State University travelled to Nicaragua on several occasions to interview key stakeholders in Miraflor’s coffee production industry alongside their Nicaraguan teammates.
+Team members from Kendall College of Art and Design of Ferris State University traveled to Nicaragua on several occasions to interview key stakeholders in Miraflor’s coffee production industry alongside their Nicaraguan teammates.

 “SOMOS was succinct in both their presentation and the way they addressed our questions, and that allowed the strengths of their solution to come to the surfaces,” said judge Christopher Carter, an educator and nationally known sculptor who’s also a Next-Gen Board Member of The Wege Foundation.
 “What really impressed us most was the team’s on-the-ground approach; they went to the source of the problem and were deeply inspired by what they encountered.
 This solution could be adopted by other mountainous coffee farming regions, and that’s a great story.”